More 5-star reviews than any competitor. See Reviews

 Homeowner comparing kitchen cabinet painting swatch to quartz countertop sample in a mid-renovation kitchen

-Planning your kitchen remodel can feel like juggling puzzle pieces, countertops, backsplash, flooring, lighting, and, of course, kitchen cabinet painting.
+Planning your cabinet painting remodel can feel like juggling puzzle pieces, countertops, backsplash, flooring, lighting, and, of course the kitchen cabinets themselves.
 But with the right order of operations, you can save time, reduce stress, and avoid costly rework.

-At Allen Brothers Cabinet Painting, we often help Utah homeowners coordinate kitchen cabinet painting with their other home upgrades.
+At Allen Brothers Cabinet Painting, we help Utah homeowners work cabinet painting into their remodel at the right moment.
 Here’s how to make it all come together smoothly.

-How to Coordinate Kitchen Cabinet Painting with Other Kitchen Upgrades
+How to Coordinate Kitchen Cabinet Painting Remodel with Other Kitchen Upgrades

 1. Start with your design plan